Leowastakenroblox/webhooksender/README.md

-Sure!
-A documentation page can help users understand how to use your website and any features it has.
-Here's an example of what a documentation page could look like:

 Discord Webhook Sender Documentation
 Introduction
 The Discord Webhook Sender allows you to send messages to a Discord channel using a webhook URL.
 This can be useful for sending automated messages or notifications.